The Power of Brand Design on the 2008 Election [Updated in 2020]

 The O logo helped a Senator from Illinois achieve the seamless brand identity that most global businesses strive for.
 Today, it can be found everywhere from bakeries to the annual pumpkin contest.
 Yes We Carve!

-The logo’s creator, Sol Sender, recently released some versions from their brainstorms that didn’t ever see the light of day.
+The logo’s creator, Sol Sender, recently released some versions from their brainstorms that didn’t see the light of day, but all had merit.

 Many of these are wonderful.
 They each have a distinct idea and character.
 Tough choice! but in the end, the circle logo became iconic and there were many riffs done on with it by the always creative public.
 Food seemed to lend itself nicely to the circular design.

 The cornerstone of President Obama’s visual identity was the font Gotham.
 Campaigns usually use a hodgepodge of typefaces, which are often at the whim of whoever presses “Print” at Kinko’s.
 Not so here.

 The Obama campaign insisted on uniformity and design discipline.
 Gotham worked not just because it looked good, but because it was applied with the consistency of a brand.
 It stuck — Gotham became instantly recognizable as the Obama font.
 We think this font could have won the election!

 “Gotham is a sleek, purposefully not fancy, very straightforward, plainspoken font, but done with a great deal of elegance and taste–and drawn from very American sources”

 ~ Designer Michael Bierut

 For those who think fonts don’t matter, ask Hillary Clinton, whose stiff and predictable design scheme confirmed some voters’ wariness that she was simply a product of the establishment.

 She later admitted her font, New Baskerville, had the “look of someone who pulls their pants up too high.”